denis-ismailaj/coordinator/README.md

-# Coordinator
+# Derailleur

 ## Description

-Coordinator is a locking package that utilizes the local filesystem.
+Derailleur is a locking package that utilizes the local filesystem.

 ## How it works

-The main concept of Coordinator is a _wait file_.
+The main concept of Derailleur is a _wait file_.
 Each lock contender creates a wait file in order to get a place in line for the lock.
 The lock contender holds the lock when its wait file is the first in the sorted list of files in the specified directory.
 When other wait files exist before this lock contender, then it waits for the one directly preceding it to be removed.